View footage of NASA's Lucy mission spacecraft launch, the first to explore Jupiter's asteroids | Science

 Scientific evidence, according to NASA, indicates that the Troy asteroids are remnants of the material that formed the giant planets.
 Studying them can reveal previously unknown information about their formation and the evolution of our solar system, just as Lucy’s fossilized skeleton revolutionized science’s understanding of human evolution.

+The probe will fly over an asteroid between Mars and Jupiter for the first time around 2025.

+“It will still be several years before we reach Troy’s first asteroid, but it’s worth the wait and all the effort because of its immense scientific value.
+They are like diamonds in the sky,” said Hal Levison.

-Lucy will first fly over an asteroid between Mars and Jupiter around 2025.
-She is the first solar-powered spacecraft to venture very far from the Sun.
-To do this, she carries on board two huge solar panels, each with nearly 7 .3 meters wide.
+Lucy is the first solar-powered spacecraft to venture very far from the Sun.
+To do this, she carries on board two huge solar panels, each nearly 7.3 meters wide.

 The cost of the mission is about US$981 million.